publiclab/publiclab-archive/wiki/centerville-the-town-at-the-crest-of-the-richest-hill-on-earth.md

 ---
-title: "Centerville, the town at the crest of the Richest Hill on Earth"\ntagnames: 'mining, centerville, mountain-west, montana'
+title: "Centerville, the town at the crest of the Richest Hill on Earth"

+tagnames: 'mining, centerville, mountain-west, montana'
 author: Paddy
 path: /wiki/centerville-the-town-at-the-crest-of-the-richest-hill-on-earth.md
 nid: 13012